 Any research project involving human participants or human biological material which is conducted within the jurisdiction or under the auspices of the University of Ottawa, whether it is funded or not and regardless of where it is conducted, must receive ethics approval from a University Research Ethics Board (REB) prior to the start of the project.
-N.B.
-REB review and approval is necessary even if the project received prior approval from another REB, unless there is an existing agreement between the institutions involved.

-Who should submit an ethics application?
+Who should submit a request for ethics review?

-- Members of the teaching staff, for their own research;
+- Faculty members for their own research;

 - Ph.D. and Master's students (and their supervisor) or students (and their supervisor) preparing honors or fourth year research projects;